linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/6c8a2c764dd1fa446570756559bae16d0e21b55097e76fbac2d28505e5774112.jpg)

-These policy moves combined with other steps by the private sector to support the stock market, most notably John D. Rockefeller's bid for one million shares of Standard Oil Co. at  $50 on November 13 (effectively flooring the price at$ 50).65 On November 13, the market bottomed and began what was to be a 20 percent rally going into December.
+These policy moves combined with other steps by the private sector to support the stock market, most notably John D. Rockefeller's bid for one million shares of Standard Oil Co. at  \$50 on November 13 (effectively flooring the price at\$ 50).65 On November 13, the market bottomed and began what was to be a 20 percent rally going into December.
 A sense of optimism took hold.

 # 1930-1932: Depression